 Jessica obtained her B.S in Psychology with a focus in Neuroscience and Spanish language from Portland State University's Urban Honors College.
 She is currently working as a research assistant on the ABCD study.
 Jessica's research interests include intercultural relations, social neuroscience, cultural neuroscience and acculturation as a variable in functional connectivity.

 Kalene received her B.S. in Psychology with a minor in Communication Studies from Portland State University.
 She is currently working as a research assistant on the N-CANDA study.
 Her research interests include nutritional neuroscience, neuropsychological assessment, and developmental psychopathology.

 Kristina received her M.A. in Clinical Psychology from Ball State University.
 She is currently the lab manager for the Developmental Brain Imaging Lab.
 Her interests include cognitive neuroscience, time perception, and neuropsychological correlates of psychopathology.

 Marissa received a B.A. in Psychology from the University of Portland.
 She is currently the Project Coordinator for the Risk Taking Study.
 Her broad research interests include emotional regulation, resilience, relationships, and personality.

 Mitchell graduated from the University of Oregon in the spring of 2017 with a degree in psychology.
-He works as a research assistant with the PARC and NCANDA study.
+He works as a research assistant with the 21 Brain Study.
 Mitchell's professional interests are in cognitive and behavioral neuroscience, and he plans to pursue graduate education in these fields of study aided by his experiences in the lab.
 In his free time, Mitchell loves playing basketball, trail running, and taking photos.
 If you see him outside the lab, he is probably with his golden retriever Wesley.